everyonelovespepsicola/BudgetCam-QR-Generator/readme.md

 This tool is particularly useful for many models of cheap, unbranded security cameras that can be purchased on online marketplaces like **Amazon** or **eBay**.
 These cameras often use a QR code scanning mechanism for their initial network configuration.

-<a href="https://everyonelovespepsicola.github.io/BudgetCam-QR-Generator/" style="display: block; background-color: #0e639c; color: white; padding: 14px; text-align: center; text-decoration: none; border-radius: 8px; font-weight: bold; font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;">Try Me</a>
+<a href="https://everyonelovespepsicola.github.io/BudgetCam-QR-Generator/" style="display: block; background-color: #4CAF50; color: white; padding: 14px; text-align: center; text-decoration: none; font-weight: bold; font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;">Try Me</a>